-Giving every child the best start in life is essential to reducing health inequalities across the life course and this is a high priority for the Health Board, and there are benefits to be gained from action taken at all ages and stages, the Health Board's focus on the early years, children and young people recognises the importance of getting this right in the first instance.
-Details of the plans for Maternity services and services for Children and Young People can be found in sections X and X.
+Giving every child the best start in life is essential to reducing health inequalities across the life course and this is a high priority for the Health Board.
+There are benefits to be gained from action taken at all ages and stages, the Health Board's focus on the early years, children and young people recognises the importance of getting this right in the first instance.
+Details of the plans for Maternity services and services for Children and Young People can be found in Sections 3.1.8 and 3.1.9.

-Summary Plan - Partnerships for Improving Health and Well-being
+Summary Plan and Enablers - Partnerships for Improving Health and Well-being

-Actions Milestones 2019/20 Measures Lead

-Take asset based approach to build community resilience and social connectedness.
-Q1 Map current assets PHF_14 DPH

-Q1 Develop of Action Plan PHF 43

-Agree multi-sectorial Suicide and Self Harm Prevention action plans Q2 Establish Multi-agency group PHF_3a DPH
+Actions Milestones 2019/20 Measures Lead Take asset based approach to build community resilience and social connectedness.
+Q1 Map current assets PHF_14 DPH Agree multi-sectorial Suicide and Self Harm Prevention action plans Q1 Develop of Action Plan PHF_43 DPH Agree muiti-sectorial Suicide and Self Harm Prevention action plans Establish Multi-agency group PHF_3a DPH

-Q3 RPB approval of Action Plan PH_3b